 The increase in fees and charges should also be considered in the current wider economic context, with inflation at historically high levels.
-The cumulative effect from other increases that is likely to impact on residents, where often low-income households face by having to use methods for bills such as a payment metre, instead of direct debit, which has an accompanying higher cost.
+The cumulative effect from other increases that is likely to impact on residents, where often low-income households face by having to use methods for bills such as a payment meter, instead of direct debit, which has an accompanying higher cost.
 This impact will be across residents and may include some with protected characteristics.
-However, the proposed change in fees and charges is, in almost every case, below the inflation rate of 10.1% in July 2022 (which is forecast to increase further) - often significantly below the inflation level.
+However, the proposed change in fees and charges is, in almost every case, below the inflation rate of 10.7% in November 2022.